-AO6.2 Outdoor education areas and outdoor play areas exposed to noise from a railway with more than 15 passing trains per day or a type 2 multimodal corridor meet the following external noise criteria#:
+AO6.2 Outdoor education areas and outdoor play areas exposed to noise from a railway with 15 or more passing trains per day or a type 2 multimodal corridor meet the following external noise criteria#:

-- (1) \leq 62 dB(A) L{eq} (12 hour) free field (between 6 am and 6 pm) - (2) ≤84 dB(A) (single event maximum sound pressure level) free field.
-AND - A06.3 Sleeping rooms in a child care centre exposed to noise from a railway with more than 15 passing trains per day or a type 2 multi-modal corridor meet the following internal noise criteria#: - (1) ≤45 dB(A) single event maximum sound pressure level.
+- (1) ≤62 dB(A) L{eq} (12 hour) free field (between 6 am and 6 pm) - (2) ≤84 dB(A) (single event maximum sound pressure level) free field. - AO6.3 Sleeping rooms in a child care centre exposed to noise from a railway with 15 or more passing trains per day or a type 2 multi-modal corridor meet the following internal noise criteria#: - (1) \leq 45 dB(A) single event maximum sound pressure level.
 AND

-AO6.4 Indoor education areas and indoor play areas exposed to noise from a railway with more than 15 passing trains per day or a type 2 multi-modal corridor meet the following internal noise criteria#:
+A06.4 Indoor education areas and indoor play areas exposed to noise from a railway with 15 or more passing trains per day or a type 2 multi-modal corridor meet the following internal noise criteria#: